microsoft/playwright/docs/src/intro.md

 ## Record scripts

-[Playwright CLI](./cli.md) can be used to record user interactions and generate JavaScript code.
+Command Line Interface [CLI](./cli.md) can be used to record user interactions and generate JavaScript code.

 ```sh
 npx playwright codegen wikipedia.org